Two Legs or Four ~

 Adalijsa joined the Ranch crew a short six months ago, but it feels like she’s been here from the beginning.
 As the oldest of four kids, with two of her own, Ada knows the ins and outs of taking care of her peeps, of which we are blessed to be a part.
 Until joining the ranch Ada was a stay at home mom, and she’s excited to use those skills at work, and be an independent woman.
 Ada has an appetite for learning new things, loves to interact with guests, and represents what Nicaraguan woman are all about.
 Her motto?
 ‘Siempre una sonrisa’ (Always show up smiling).

 Always willing to learn and always smiling ~ Toño is a special part of our team.
-In addition to teaching himself how to our ferrier, he is working hard to learn English at our weekly ranch classes and we don’t doubt he’ll be your trail guide soon.
+In addition to teaching himself how to be our farrier, he is working hard to learn English at our weekly ranch classes and we don’t doubt he’ll be your trail guide soon.
+We are proud of Toño’s continued growth and interested in being the best man he can be.

 Cowboy & Security